 Our annual report 2016 describes in detail how DKMS came to be, what we are specifically doing for blood cancer patients, and what role DKMS plays in the global fight against blood cancer.

-The DKMS Mechtild Harf Science Award is presented by the DKMS Foundation for Giving Life.
-The award recognizes a physician’s outstanding research on the effectiveness of live-saving treatments for blood cancer patients based on blood stem cell and bone marrow transplants.
+The DKMS Mechtild Harf Science Award is presented annually by the DKMS Foundation for Giving Life.
+The award recognizes the outstanding achievements of internationally renowned individuals in the field of stem cell transplantation.

 Katharina Fleischhauer (GER)